The Jam (comics): Asshole

-Income accrued

 Powers and abilities

-The Jammer is athletic and in good physical shape and regularly leaps between rooftops when patrolling his neighborhood.
+The Jammer is athletic and in good physical shape, regularly leaping between rooftops when patrolling his neighborhood.
 The Jammer is a capable hand-to-hand combatant, having knocked armed assailants unconscious, subdued a religious fanatic who was assaulting a woman in the street, easily defended himself against two opponents in the back of a police wagon, and performed an impeccable tomoe nage on a man who attacked him with a cane.
 The Jammer has also displayed a resistance to hypnotic induction.

 Equipment

 Costume

 The Jammer's costume consists of a loose-fitting dark-green hooded jogging suit (from Sears); a white belt; and dirty white cavalier-style gloves and boots.
 Bits of orange material were added to the hood to form a mask with large square eyeholes; and an inverted orange triangle was sewn onto the chest.
 The clumsy hand stitching shows plainly.
 Gordie's sister Nancy made the costume for him as a joke in reference to his early superhero comic habit and his devotion to the original Batman television series.